 To deliver the new affordable homes we need, we work with:

-Housing Associations - They are responsible for building and then letting or selling new affordable homes to local people.
-The following housing associations are active in developing new homes for local people in our district:
+Registered Providers - these include non-profit housing associations and other for-profit providers.
+They are responsible for building and then letting or selling new affordable homes to local people.
+The following are the most active in developing new homes for local people in our district and regarded as development partners:

 The Rural Housing Enabler